sourcegraph/sourcegraph-public-snapshot/web/src/regression/README.md

 following sets of people:

 - Sourcegraph contributors, before releasing a new version of Sourcegraph
-- Sourcegraph instance administrators, immediately after upgrading a Sourcegraph instance
+- Sourcegraph administrators, immediately after upgrading a Sourcegraph instance

 These tests are derived from the [manual release testing grid](https://airtable.com/tbldgo7xoJ7PN9BEv/viwTWNmYGC5Vj5E7o).
-The tests use Puppeteer as the underlying library to interface with Chrome.
+The tests use Puppeteer to drive Chrome.

 ## Running the tests